aaronlng/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 32: February 29, 2020

+**Today's Progress**: Read introduction to 'Eloquent JavaScript' by Marijn Haverbeke.
+Added footer section to personal portfolio project.

+**Thoughts:**Hoping this is a good resource to dive deep into understanding JavaScript.

+**Link to work:**

 ## Day 31: February 27, 2020

 **Today's Progress**: Continued working on Rock, Paper, Scissors JavaScript exercise.